-Elche is a bit the odd one out in the Spanish top flight.
-A relatively small, unknown city with a surprisingly big stadium.
-When you're around, for example for a sunny holiday, visit the rival in nearby Alicante as well.
+Elche feels like the odd one out in Spanish football.
+A relatively small, unknown city with a surprisingly nice and big stadium.
+If you're around, for example on a sunny holiday, visit the rival in the nearby Alicante as well.

 Estadio Manuel Martínez Valero